 Unlike US market Fords, optional two-tone paint was offered giving the Canadian cars more flair in the color department.
 The fenders and lower portion of the body were painted in the contrasting color.

 Like their Mercury Eight cousins, the 1949-1951 Monarch sedans feature center-opening suicide doors.
-Shown above is the larger new grill for 1951.
+Shown above is the larger new grille for 1951.

 1952 saw an updated body shell as well as a boost in power to 125hp.
 Only minor changes were made to 1953 models like the one above.
 In 1953 and 1954 Monarch actually outsold its Mercury parent in Canada.
 The flat head V8 was replaced by a 161hp OHV V8 engine for 1954.